aydindev0/COMP0182-Real-world-Multi-agent-Systems/Lab_0/lab_zero.md

 **4. Finish Installation Setup**
 After creating the Virtual Machine, select the Ubuntu System and press Start.
 Then Select Try or Install Ubuntu Server.

 ![image.png](imgs/img5.png)

 In the setup, just skip everything and select `Continue` or `Done` at each step.
 ![image.png](imgs/img6.png)

 After a few minutes, you will see `Install Complete` in the top left corner, and the system will turn to an update stage.
-Simply select `Rebbot Now`.
+Select `Rebbot Now`.

 ![image.png](imgs/img7.png)

 **5. Install GUI**